 Additional Datasets Needed for Studies 2 and 3

-The plans for studies 2 and 3 are outlined in Section 3.3 of the SSAC Proposal for the Name Collision Analysis Project (Revised by ICANN Office of the CTO) from February 2019.
+The plans for Studies 2 and 3 are outlined in Section 3.3 of the SSAC Proposal for the Name Collision Analysis Project from February 2019.
 [1] Study 2, “Name Collision Root Cause and Impact Analysis, and Data Repository” would involve gathering datasets in a data repository, conducting an analysis of that data to understand the root cause of most name collisions, and testing mitigation strategies.
-Study 3, “Analysis of Mitigation Options,” would be a deeper examination of mitigation strategies, with specific guidance to be produced on the potential delegation of the .corp, .home, and .mail TLDs, as well as other TLDs likely to cause name collisions.
+Study 3, “Analysis of Mitigation Options,” would be a deeper examination of mitigation strategies, with specific guidance to be produced on the potential delegation of the corp, home, and mail TLDs, as well as other TLDs likely to cause name collisions.

 It is not obvious that additional datasets would be needed for Studies 2 and 3.
-Information on previous and recent leakage of .corp, .home, and .mail should already be captured in the DITL and ORDINAL datasets.
-A current dataset for corp.com could be valuable for comparing current leakage of the .corp domain to 2014-era leakage.
+Information on previous and recent leakage of corp, home, and mail should already be captured in the DITL and ORDINAL datasets.
+A current dataset for corp.com could be valuable for comparing current leakage of the corp domain to 2014-era leakage.
 Similar datasets for the home and mail counterparts to corp.com (e.g., home.com and mail.com) might also be valuable, although much of the same information might be available through the DITL and ORDINAL datasets.

 As for identifying causes of name collisions, they have already been established in some cases, usually by individuals researching a particular leaked TLD to find its origin.
 There is unlikely to be any dataset that would contain root causes; identifying root causes is generally going to require research on a case-by-case basis.
 Based on previous research and studies, such as [76], it seems quite likely that there is not a single root cause for most name collisions, but rather several types of root causes.